 Archives

 About the authorMaria Georgiou is a professional developmental editor and beta reader for romance authors.
-She specialises in editing contemporary romance, YA romance, romantic suspense, paranormal romance and romantasy.
-She is a member of the EFA and ClubEdFreelancers. |
+She specialises in editing contemporary romance, YA romance, romantic comedy, romantic suspense, paranormal romance, fantasy romance and romantasy stories.
+She is a member of the EFA, ClubEdFreelancers and ALLi. |